Privacy Policy

 We will only collect personal information which is necessary for the purposes of carrying out our functions.
 The personal information we collect about our members may include:

-• Other information members may make publically available online (including, but not limited to, information on social media platforms)
+- Other information members may make publicly available online (including, but not limited to, information on social media platforms)

 We may also collect sensitive personal information.
 This will generally be limited to information about health but may include other sensitive personal information, and will normally be collected with members’ express consent.